Carrot Helps Companies Overhaul Fertility Care Benefits For LGBTQ Employees In A Radical Way

 "Fewer than six percent of all IVF cycles in this country are received by African American women, and there are economic barriers there," says Sun.
 "For the LGBT community, it's potentially even more severe.
 The classic definition of infertility is important because it unlocks coverage in the traditional infertility insurance products."

 This means that a straight couple who tries and fails to conceive for anywhere from six to twelve months would be covered for IVF through traditional fertility benefits.
 Meanwhile, a lesbian couple who is reproductively healthy — but for obvious reasons would need the same IVF treatments to conceive — isn't covered.
 An infertile straight couple who needs a surrogate would have their surrogacy covered under these employee benefits while a gay male couple wouldn't.
-A cisgender male employee with a low sperm count can opt to have his sperm frozen, while a transgender employee who'd like to preserve their egg or sperm before starting hormone replacement therapy — which can make sperm or egg harvesting impossible later on — can't.
+A cisgender male employee with a low sperm count can opt to have his sperm frozen, while a transgender employee who'd like to preserve their eggs or sperm before starting hormone replacement therapy — which can make sperm or egg harvesting impossible later on — can't.

 In other words, traditional fertility benefits arbitrarily privilege straight couples creating nuclear families while discriminating against people in other types of family make-ups, like queer romantic partnerships or non-romantic chosen family households.
 But, Sun says, queer employees are leading the charge in urging companies to be more inclusive of their specific health care needs.